Accessibility for disabled persons

 If you have limited physical capacity, rest assured that CTMA Ferry provides services to make your crossing very enjoyable.
 It is essential, however, to clearly indicate your specific needs when making your reservation and when boarding, so we can assist you in the best way possible.

 Following is some pratical information about our services :

 In compliance with Transport Canada regulations, the ship’s crew has received training to assist persons with disabilities.
 CTMA Ferry also complies fully with the Canada Transportation Agency’s Communication Code and Code of Practice on ferry accessibility for persons with disabilities.

 Most general passenger areas are designed to be fully accessible for persons with disabilities.
-If you require additional assistance, a crew member will be pleased to help you.

 The CTMA Traversier is equipped with a passenger elevator providing access to all passenger service decks and the car deck.
 Note that in extreme weather conditions, the elevator may not be accessible for safety reasons. (elevator door width: 27”)